 3. The anonymous peer reviews (in written form) include an evaluation of the manuscript and eventual suggestions of amendments.

 V. Further Requirements

 1. If the author wants to use copyrighted material (photographs, graphics, etc.) he should obtain the official permission from the respective copyright holder.

 3. The copyright remains with the author.
-The standard licence is CC BY-NC-ND 3.0, unless the author decides otherwise.
-If paper is accepted for publication after changes, author is asked to send amended version with the licence assignment.
+The standard licence is CC BY-NC-ND 3.0.

 I. General notes